Amended Returns & Form 1040-X

 Why File an Amended Returns & Form 1040X?

-You should not file an Amended Returns & Form 1040X if you are only correcting math errors as the IRS computers will check your math and correct any errors in calculation.
+Your accountant should not file an Amended Returns & Form 1040-X if you are only correcting math errors as the IRS computers will check your math and correct any errors in calculation.
 Math errors are errors in adding or subtracting items on your tax return.

 Be aware that you have three years to make any corrections that result in additional tax refunds.
 That’s because there’s a three-year statute of limitations on issuing tax refund checks.
 This three-year period is measured from the date you filed your original tax return.
 If you filed your return before April 15th, the three-year period begins on April 15th.
 If you requested an extension, the three-year period runs from October 15th (Internal Revenue Code section 6511(b)(2)(A)).